jakolion/XboxControllerWatcher/readme.md

 1. Battery Level

     Because of a missing battery level indicator of the Xbox One Controller when connected to a PC, the *Xbox Controller Watcher* monitors the battery level.
-It shows a popup when the controller gets connected, disconnected or if the battery level changes.
+It shows a notification when the controller gets connected, disconnected or if the battery level changes.

-    If the popup is shown while a fullscreen application is running, the popup might not be visible to the user.
-Therefore the popup will stay on the screen if the battery level changes to low or empty.
-Then the user is able to see the popup when exiting the fullscreen application.
+    If the notification is shown while a fullscreen application is running, it might not be visible to the user.
+Therefore it can stay on the screen if the battery changes to a specific level which can be set individually in the configuration.
+Then the user is able to see the notification when exiting the fullscreen application.

 2. Hotkeys

     Additionally the *Xbox Controller Watcher* monitors hotkeys pressed on the controller.
 The user can define custom hotkeys and the corresponding commands.

+    An useful example would be the activation of Steam's Big Picture which you can achieve by executing the following command:

+    <pre>cmd /c start steam://open/bigpicture</pre>

 ## Credits